 Tuition is charged on a per credit basis depending on your program.
 Tuition and fees are set annually by the University.
-Please follow this link to the University's Guide to Tuition Rate and Payment Guide: http://sites.widener.edu/bursar/tuition-and-fees/
+Please follow this link to the Tuition Rate and Payment Guide: http://sites.widener.edu/bursar/tuition-and-fees/